- What We Do

 Food Security Situation

-The UN Office for the Coordination of Humanitarian Affairs (OCHA) estimates that more than 490,568 Central Africans are internally displaced.
-Additionally, approximately 417,294 refugees have fled to neighboring countries, according to UNHCR.
+The UN Office for the Coordination of Humanitarian Affairs (OCHA) estimates that as of September more than 417,000 Central Africans are internally displaced, and that approximately 473,000 have fled to neighboring countries as refugees.

 Food Assistance Programs

-FFP partners with WFP and UNICEF to improve food consumption, reduce undernutrition among children aged 6-59 months and pregnant and lactating women, and increase access to basic services for more than 1.25 million internally displaced persons and moderately to severely food insecure people.
+FFP partners with WFP and UNICEF to improve food consumption, reduce undernutrition among children aged 6-59 months and pregnant and lactating women, and increase access to basic services to internally displaced persons and moderately to severely food insecure people.